arungudelli/angularjswiki/content/en/httpclient/post.md

 +++

-To make http get request in Angular, we can make use of `HttpClient.get()` request method.
+Using `HttpClient.post()` method in Angular we can send data to the server from our Angular applications.

+Generally while submitting a form, we will use Http POST request to send the data to the server.

+{{%toc%}}

+## HttpClient.post()

-**`HttpClient.get()` method is an asynchronous method that performs an HTTP get request in Angular applications and returns an Observable.
-And that Observable emits the requested data when the response is received from the server.**
+`HttpClient.post()` method is an asynchronous method that performs an HTTP post request in Angular applications and returns an Observable.

+`HttpClient.post()` has a type parameter similar to the `HttpClient.get()` request, through which we can specify the expected type of the data from the server.

 Now we will go through an example to understand it further.

-{{%toc%}}

-## Http get request in Angular
+## Http get post in Angular

 Open your command prompt and create a new application using Angular cli ng new command.

 ```
-> ng new http-get-request-angular
+> ng new http-get-post-angular
 ```

 Here is the Output